After you have purchased a travel trailer, there is still one more major purchase that you will need to make: your trailer generator.

 However, generators are bulky and heavy, so you need the right mounting system in order to secure it to your travel trailer.

 How can you mount a generator to a travel trailer?
-There are five different options to mount a generator rack on RV bumper:
+There are five different options to mount a generator rack on an RV bumper:

 What Are The Best Generator Mounts?